skienzmatishun/rippreport/content/p/anonymous-bb/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A Guy Fawkes clown mask is centered between blue and red balloons shaped like the letters G and B
+summary: As Baldwin County voters prepare for the sheriff's race primary, political insiders are pushing dirty anonymous hit pieces to protect their power.
+The Catalyst machine created the Baldwin Beat newsletter to hide Sheriff Anthony Lowery's lethal SWAT raids and wrongful convictions.
+Voters must elect Matt McKenzie to dismantle this decade-old network of police cover-ups.
 ---
 Only in Baldwin County would political operatives produce a newsletter **Baldwin Beat** aka BB.
 Baldwin Bullshit.
 It is reported to be published in a pasture for Bulls that have diarrhea and a GOB brand.